lucasecf/LECropPictureViewController/README.md

 ## What is this

 Want a nice crop editor for your picture?
 Not satisfied with the one provided for Apple?
 Likes rounded images?
 `LEEditPictureViewController` is the component for you :)!
-See the images and gifs below:
+See the how works in the gif below:

 <p align="center">
     <img src="Images/gif1.gif" alt="GIF 1" width="320px" />